Passion Points: Escape

 Who It’s Right For: Those looking for a relaxing weekend getaway in the country.
 The property encompasses 150 acres, and you probably won’t find yourself leaving the grounds during your visit.
 The resort has a pool, two Har-Tru tennis courts and a championship croquet court.
-There is a small but well-equipped fitness center, and a spa will open in late fall.
+There’s also a gorgeous spa.

 Who It’s Wrong For: Families (no children under eighteen are allowed).
 Those looking for a scene or cultural activities.
 The atmosphere is quiet and dignified.